 Whether the question uses auto-generated code stubs

-Using HackerRank’s auto-generated code stubs (or boilerplate code) is the best practice.
-Code stubs are recommended because they help your candidates to directly read input and write output using STDIN and STDOUT respectively.
+The best practice is using HackerRank’s auto-generated code stubs (or boilerplate code).
+Code stubs are recommended because they help your candidates to directly read input and write output using STDIN and STDOUT, respectively.
 This also helps prevent situations where a candidate writes the right code but fails to display the output correctly using STDOUT.

 However, you may NOT be able to use HackerRank’s auto-generated code stubs in specific scenarios.
 For example, HackerRank does not provide auto-generated stubs for: